-- Press Windows Key + R type regedit and ok to open windows registry editor.
+- Press Windows Key + R type regedit and ok to open the windows registry editor.

 - Backup registry database, then navigate following registry key

-Note: If you can’t locate the StorageDevicePolicies key then you need select Control key then right-click on it and select New > Key.
+Note: If you can’t locate the StorageDevicePolicies key then you need to select the Control key then right-click on it and select New > Key.
 Name the key as StorageDevicePolicies.

 - Find the registry key WriteProtect under StorageDevicePolicies.